Prof. Dr. Till Milde, MD

 Im Neuenheimer Feld 280

 The focus of our group “Translational brain tumor modeling” headed by PD Dr. med.
 Till Milde, which is also part of the DKFZ Clinical Cooperation Unit “Pediatric Oncology” (headed by Prof. Dr. Olaf Witt), lies on the development of novel pediatric brain tumor models and the development of novel therapeutic strategies.
 We aim to understand the molecular basis of the origin, maintenance, progression and therapy resistance of pediatric brain tumors as well as the development of novel targeted treatment concepts.

 Medulloblastoma (MB) comprises at least four different subgroups (WNT, SHH, Group 3 and Group 4) with highly differing clinical and molecular characteristics.
 Despite aggressive multimodal treatment, patients with medulloblastoma of high-risk subgroups show poor overall survival rates.
-Furthermore, long-term survivors suffer from severe treatment-associated morbidity.
-Hence, new therapies with better efficacy and less side-effects are urgently needed.
-In tumors of Group 3 MB patients high levels of the transcription factor and oncogene MYC, for example, predict a particularly poor outcome.
-At the same time, MYC-amplified Group 3 MB cell lines are highly susceptible to class I histone deacetylase (HDAC) inhibitor treatment.
-Considering special features of MB subgroups, we are currently developing novel treatment approaches.
+More efficient therapies with less side-effects are urgently needed.

 Pilocytic astrocytoma (PA) is a well circumscribed, slow growing, low-grade (WHO I) brain tumor.
-It is considered a single-pathway disease with an activated MAPK-signalling in nearly 100% of the cases.
+It is considered a single-pathway disease with an activated MAPK-signaling in nearly 100% of the cases.
 Despite an excellent survival prognosis (overall survival > 90%), incompletely resected PAs can recur or progress, and patients often suffer from disease- and therapy-related morbidity.

-The development of much needed novel therapies, however, has been hampered by a considerable lack of suitable preclinical PA models.
-Recent results suggest oncogene-induced senescence (OIS), a tumor suppressive mechanism present in PA cells, to be responsible for the observed slow growth of PA cells both in patients as well as in vitro.
-OIS therefore prevents successful establishment of primary cultures.
-Furthermore, OIS influences the tumor microenvironment by inducing the secretion of inflammatory factors.
+The development of much needed novel therapies has been hampered by a considerable lack of suitable preclinical PA models.
+Recent results suggest oncogene-induced senescence (OIS), a tumor suppressive mechanism present in PA cells, to be responsible for the observed slow growth of PA cells both in patients as well as in vitro, preventing successful establishment of primary cultures.